-The Maniototo region is one of my favourite bits of New Zealand - sparsely settled and sparsely visited high plains inland from Dunedin.
-When exploring this unique part of the south it's good to stay somewhere local, and so I thought I'd mention one of the places I stayed, which I liked.
+I've written elsewhere about the Maniototo region of New Zealand - sparsely settled and sparsely visited high plains inland from Dunedin.
+When exploring this unique part of New Zealand's south it's good to stay somewhere local, and so I thought I'd mention one of the places I stayed, which I liked.

 Omakau is not a well known town.
 However anyone who travels between Queenstown and Dunedin passes through Alexandra ... and Omakau is just 26km away.
 It's up the less frequented "high road" which runs from Alexandra via the Maniototo region towards the coast.